40 nm Bare Gold Nanospheres for Passive Adsorption

 BioReady carbonate gold nanoparticles have a “naked” particle surface with only a weakly bound carbonate molecule stabilizing the particle.
 Similar to citrate-stabilized gold, the carbonate is readily displaced in the presence of proteins for passive adsorption (also referred to as physisorption).
-The mechanism of adsorption is based on Van der Waals interactions between the proteins (e.g. antibodies) and the surface of the particles.
-The resulting forces between the antibody and the nanoparticle are influenced by the coupling environment.
-BioReady carbonate gold is provided at an optical density (OD) of 4 at pH ~8.0–8.5, which is optimal for conjugation to many IgG antibodies.
-A pH titration can be performed to optimize the pH of conjugation.
+Carbonate is a smaller and less complex molecule and has a lower affinity to the gold nanoparticle surface compared to citrate.
+The greater displaceability of the carbonate molecules can produce better conjugates.
+BioReady carbonate gold is provided at an optical density (OD) of 20 at pH ~7.4–8.6.
+A pH titration should be performed to optimize the pH of conjugation.

 Certificate of Analysis Examples

 Please note that these are representative Certificates of Analyses (CoAs) provided as examples for this product.
 We provide a unique batch-specific CoA with each product during shipment; only the CoA that arrives with your product should be referred to for actual characterization and measurement data.
 If you would like an electronic copy of the CoA for the product you received or the material(s) we currently have in stock, please contact us.

 |Product Line||Surface||Example CoA||Product #||Price|

 |BioReady||Bare (Citrate), 20 OD||Download Example ↓||AUCR40-5M||$75+|

 |BioReady||Bare (Citrate), 20 OD||Download Example ↓||AUCR40-30M||$410+|